Budget support will help MSMEs scale from local to global: PM Modi

 Also Read

-The Prime Minister said the Budget presents an ambitious roadmap to accelerate Make in India and the Atmanirbhar Bharat campaign, with what he described as “unprecedented support” to sunrise sectors.
-He listed initiatives such as the BioPharma Shakti Mission, semiconductor mission 2.0, the electronic component manufacturing scheme, creation of a rare earth corridor, strengthening of the critical minerals sector, new textile schemes, promotion of high-tech tool manufacturing, and the preparation of champion MSMEs.
+Modi also listed “futuristic” measures announced by Finance Minister Nirmala Sitharaman, which include the BioPharma Shakti Mission, Semiconductor Mission 2.0, Electronic Component Manufacturing Scheme, the creation of a rare earth corridor, strengthening critical minerals sector, new schemes in the textile sector, promotion of high-tech tool manufacturing, and preparation of champion MSMEs.

+Modi added that the foundation of balanced development has been strengthened by empowering states.
+Important measures have been taken for farmers engaged in the production of coconut, cashew, cocoa, and sandalwood, he said.

+Modi said the Bharat Vistaar AI tool will help farmers by providing information in their own language, and promoting entrepreneurship in fisheries and animal husbandry will create more employment and self-employment opportunities in villages.

-Modi said the Budget is the foundation for India’s journey towards a Viksit Bharat by 2047 and will give the country’s “reform express” new energy and momentum.
-“India is not content with simply being the fastest-growing economy; India wants to become the world’s third-largest economy,” he said.
+He said the FY27 Budget is the foundation for India’s journey towards a Viksit Bharat by 2047, and will give India’s ‘reform express’ new energy and momentum.
+“India is not content with simply being the fastest-growing economy; India wants to become the world's third-largest economy,” he said.

-The Prime Minister said the Budget focuses on reducing the fiscal deficit and controlling inflation while ensuring high capital expenditure and growth.
-He highlighted proposals for dedicated freight corridors, expansion of waterways, a high-speed rail corridor, special focus on tier-two and tier-three cities, and the promotion of municipal bonds to strengthen urban economic foundations.
+He added that the Budget focuses on reducing fiscal deficit and controlling inflation, while simultaneously ensuring high capital expenditure and high growth.
+Modi pointed to the Budget’s proposed dedicated freight corridor, expansion of waterways across the country, a high-speed rail corridor, special focus on the development of Tier-II and Tier-III cities, and promotion of municipal bonds to provide stronger economic foundations for cities as steps to strengthen infrastructure.

 More From This Section